Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 Bride Lindsay nervously waits with her father before the start of her ceremony.
 The doors to all 7 of the ceremony rooms are off this long, first-floor corridor.

-Weddings have all sorts of variations and changes to the way couples see their day playing out.
-Family members are often used to good effect, such as this bridesmaid and page boy entering the ceremony room just before the bride.
+Weddings vary and change how couples see their day playing out.
+Family members are often used to complement the ceremony, such as this bridesmaid and page boy entering the Westminster Room just before the bride.

-The bride and groom may arrive together or separately as is traditional.
-The Old Marylebone Town Hall registrars can keep couples separate if they require this – most do, but many choose to enter together, especially at smaller weddings.
+The bride and groom may arrive together or separately, as is traditional.
+The Old Marylebone Town Hall registrars can keep couples apart if they require this – most do, but many choose to enter together, especially at smaller weddings.

-I like to arrive to photograph all the arrivals, but it’s photos of the bride’s arrival that most people like to see the most!
+I like to arrive to photograph all the arrivals, but it’s photos of the bride’s arrival that most people want to see the most!

-The guests wait patiently for the entrance of the grooms during a wedding in the Pimlico Room.
+The guests wait patiently for the couple’s entrance during a wedding in the Pimlico Room.
 They rarely notice my lens trained on them.

 The couples’ entrance: These days, couples frequently enter the room together.
 There are no hard and fast rules on approaching your day, so do whatever suits you, and I’ll try to capture it all!